sirfonzie/INF2004_LAB4/README.md

 The following code [hello_pwm](https://github.com/raspberrypi/pico-examples/blob/master/pwm/hello_pwm/hello_pwm.c) illustrates a simple example of how a PWM can be configured on the Raspberry Pi Pico.
 You could connect GP0 and GP1 to an oscilloscope to observe the signal.
 Alternatively, you may observe the effects of PWM on the motor controller by connecting, as described in the next section.

+### Key PWM Concepts:
+- **PWM (Pulse Width Modulation)**: A technique to control the voltage output by rapidly switching the output between high and low, effectively varying the average voltage over time.
+It is widely used in motor control, LED brightness control, and other applications where analog-like behavior is desired from digital signals.
+- **Duty Cycle**: The percentage of time the signal is in a high (on) state within a single PWM period.
+For example, a 50% duty cycle means the signal is high for half the time and low for the other half.
+- **Frequency**: The number of times the PWM cycle repeats per second.
+For motor control, a typical PWM frequency might be in the range of 100Hz to a few kHz.

 ## **UNDERSTANDING THE L298N MOTOR CONTROLLER - hello_pwm example**

 The L298N module is a high-power motor driver module for driving DC and stepper motors.
 This module comprises an L298 motor driver IC and a 78M05 5V regulator.
 This module can control up to two DC motors with directional and speed control.
 The module's datasheet can be found at the following [link](https://components101.com/modules/l293n-motor-driver-module).